egglestein/TicTacToe/README.txt

 2. If there are any moves left
 3. If any moves are left, can anybody still win the game

+To run the program, edit the files as described below, and then simply run the exe in the bin folder.

 There are two files this program reads from, both located in the bin folder with the exe. board_data.txt provides the TicTacToe grid, and cell_config.json stores the config info for the cells.